The Seven Deadly Sins of Online Business

 As I like to say, you have to do the do, to get the get.
 In other words, nothing else matters if you aren’t taking action, and something is better than doing nothing: at least you’ll have a chance of succeeding.
 If you do nothing, you’re guaranteed to get nothing.

 Beyond simply taking action, many of these ailments can be cured by copying: finding something that already works and duplicating it.

-In fact, that’s precisely what I did to create my own success – I studied what was working, reverse-engineered it to the greatest extent I could, and implemented it myself.
+In fact, that’s precisely what I did to create my own success – I studied what was working, reverse-engineered it to the extent I could, and implemented it myself.

-(One great big advantage you have with Info Biz Academy is that you leapfrog much of the reverse-engineering trial & error I had to go through.)
+(One big advantage you have with Info Biz Academy is that you leapfrog much of the reverse-engineering trial & error I had to go through.)

 If I had to summarize the ‘cure’, it would be this:

 - Don’t stop ‘doing’ – inaction and inertia are deadly.

 - Whether it’s an entirely new effort or fixing/building on what you already have, find out what’s working and copy it.